Growing a start-up with a new product

 The investment markets themselves.

-When they were performing well we were truly seeing our mission in action, but when the markets took a downturn, in turn we saw the customer activity follow as expected.
+When they were performing well we were truly seeing our mission in action, but when the markets took a downturn, in turn we saw the customer activity and their fund balance follow as expected.

 Could we identify a new opportunity for customers and the business that could rebalance Sharesies, allowing it to perform more consistently regardless of market activity?

-A board paper was submitted which explored expanding the Sharesies platform.
+A board paper was submitted by my Product Manager which explored expanding the Sharesies platform.

 Through this paper it was identified that an interest bearing Savings product would align with the mission, fill a market gap for the customer, and provide a consistent revenue stream for the business.